100 Tips To Smash The HSCBy ATAR Notes HSC in HSC

 10th of July 2018

-On the day of publishing, there are 100 days until the first HSC exam of 2018!
-Insane!
-To help you in this last stretch, we’ve gotten some of our lecturing team to tell us their tips for HSC success and doing well in general!
+To help you out with your HSC, we’ve gotten some of our lecturing team to tell us their tips for HSC success!!

 Rui (Maths Extension 2)